 …But first things first, do you really want to be a Suicide Girl?

 Becoming a Hopeful/Suicide Girl is not for everyone.
 At the most basic level of explanation: you are going to be nude on the internet forever.
 Please consider this before applying and certainly before sending a photoset.
 Don’t submit a set you don’t like because your photographer pressured you or because you feel bad for wasting their time.
 Sure, it’s annoying, but what’s worse is having nude images of yourself you’re not happy with published online, forever, with no way of removing them.
-You can, of course, have your images removed from SG at a later date if that set hasn’t been bought by SG but that doesn’t mean they won’t have found their way onto Tumblr or anywhere else.
+You can, of course, have your images removed from SG at a later date (if they don’t buy the set from you, if they do, then they own those images) but that doesn’t mean they won’t have found their way onto Tumblr or anywhere else.
 Using a different name is perfectly fine (and very common in nude modelling) but you must be aware of the risks that your friends and family could end up seeing these photos at some stage – be proud of what you do and confident in your own decision.
 Only you can decide whether or not it’s right for you at this point in your life.
 I’m not trying to put anyone off – my job depends on it!
 But I really do advise that it’s something you give serious consideration.

 On that note, you don’t actually have to be entirely nude.
 Well, you do…but to be more specific, you don’t have to show your vagina and certainly no ‘spread’ shots.
 The set must end with you gloriously fully nude but with clever use of posing you can easily hide your lady bits if you wish.
 One of the reasons Suicide Girls choose Staff Photographers like myself is so that you know we can be trusted but too often I hear stories of creepy photographers either making girls uncomfortable or downright lying to them – telling them you must show your vagina or do certain poses to be accepted as a model and it’s simply not true.
 Many of the top UK SGs choose not to – although butts, boobs and nipples are a must!